Kolkata Book Fair: Kolkata Book Fair 2019

 The 43rd International Kolkata Book Fair was held from 31 January to 11 February 2019.
-The book fair was inaugurated by Hon’ble Chief Minister of West Bengal Mamata Banerjee and other distinguished writers were present on the dais as Morales declared the fair open by striking the customary gong at the new venue Central Park ground in Salt Lake.
+The book fair was inaugurated by Hon'ble Chief Minister of West Bengal Mamata Banerjee and other distinguished writers were present on the dais as Morales declared the fair open by striking the customary gong at the new venue Central Park ground in Salt Lake.
 Due to undergoing construction the venue was shifted from Milan Mela ground to Salt lake Central Park.
 Visitors were allowed from 12 noon to 8 pm every day.

-According to an organizer of the event, English books are seen as a status symbol, and are sometimes carried by people who don't even know English.
+According to an organizer of the event, English books are seen as a status symbol, and are sometimes carried by people who do not even know English.
 Sometimes parents will encourage their children to read books in English, rather than their native language.

 The theme country for IKBF 2019 was Guatemala.
 Keeping the theme in mind the two main gates showcased Guatemala architecture.

 Kolkata Book Fair 2018

 The 42nd International Kolkata Book Fair was held from 30 January to 11 February 2018.
 The opening ceremony was done with the students of AIS(Adamas International School) The focal theme was France.
 The book fair was inaugurated by Honorable Chief Minister of West Bengal, Smt.
-Mamata Banerjee, in the presence of Special Guest Ms. Francoise Nyssen, Hon’ble Minister of Culture & Communication, France.
+Mamata Banerjee, in the presence of Special Guest Ms. Francoise Nyssen, Hon'ble Minister of Culture & Communication, France.